Definition

 Six types of pricing models for managed services.

-Once the specifics of a service are established, one advantage for business customers is the ability to budget fixed monthly expenses.
-Managed services also enable enterprises to move these costs out of their capital expense budgets -- used to maintain and buy new equipment -- into their operations expense budgets.
+Once customers have established the specifics of a service, they can budget fixed monthly expenses.
+Managed services enable enterprises to move these costs out of their Capex budgets -- used to maintain and buy new equipment -- and into their Opex budgets.

-For MSPs, being in the business of offering managed network services provides a predictable monthly revenue stream from customers.
-The value of having fixed recurring revenue has attracted many traditional service providers to add managed services to their operations.
+Managed network services provide MSPs with a predictable monthly revenue stream from customers.
+A fixed recurring revenue has attracted many traditional service providers to add managed services to their operations.

 History of managed network services

 Network providers have offered managed services for decades.
-Centrex, a managed private branch exchange (PBX) service, is an early example of a managed service developed in the 1960s.
-Centrex provided enterprise telephony services remotely using communications equipment and software owned by the telephone company and located on switches in its central offices, not on the customers' premises.
+Centrex, a managed private branch exchange service, is an early example of a managed service developed in the 1960s.
+Centrex provided remote enterprise telephony services using communications equipment and software owned by the telephone company located on switches in its central offices, not on the customers' premises.

-Managed services continued to change over the years as networks evolved.
-When the Bell System monopoly broke up in 1984 and seven individual Regional Bell Operating Companies (RBOCs) emerged to offer local telephone services, some business customers wanted the ability to contract with one provider rather than negotiate services with the RBOCs individually.
-This led to more growth in managed connectivity services.
+Managed services continued to change as networks evolved.
+When the Bell System monopoly broke up in 1984, seven individual Regional Bell Operating Companies (RBOCs) emerged to offer local telephone services.
+Some business customers wanted the ability to contract with one provider rather than negotiate services with individual RBOCs, leading to more growth in managed connectivity services.

-The Telecommunications Act of 1996 led to the rise of competitive local exchange carriers (CLECs) that could offer communications services in addition to the RBOCs.
-Customers then had a wider range of providers from which to choose.
-To simplify the management of multiple connections with different service providers, the primary MSP also handled its customers' connections with other service providers.
+The Telecommunications Act of 1996 led to the rise of competitive local exchange carriers that offered communications services in addition to the RBOCs.
+Customers then had a wider range of providers to choose from.
+The primary MSP handled its customers' connections with other service providers to simplify the management of multiple different service provider connections.

 In the 1990s, application service providers (ASPs) emerged to offer remote application hosting services.
-ASPs paved the way for service providers to offer remote support for customers' IT infrastructure.
-These companies are also referred to as MSPs or IT solution providers, although their service model differs from managed network services.
+ASPs paved the way for service providers to offer remote IT infrastructure support.
+These companies are also called MSPs or IT service providers, although their service model differs from managed network services.

 An evolution of managed network services is network as a service (NaaS).
 With NaaS, service providers offer network services -- including hardware, software, management and licensing -- on a subscription basis.
-Common examples of NaaS include SD-WAN and Secure Access Service Edge (SASE).
+Common examples of NaaS include SD-WAN and secure access service edge.

 Dig Deeper on Network infrastructure